Drivers Ed Solutions | Logout

 • Must hold the TIPIC for at least six months

-Beginning September 30, 2025, under the Governor’s new law, 18 years of age, up to 11 months and 31 days will be required to take a full 24 hour course, 50 hours of driving with either a parent, guardian, or driving instructor, ten of which must be at night.
+Beginning September 30, 2025, under the Governor’s new law, anyone under the age of 21, who wants to obtain a Drivers License will be required to take a full 24 hour course, 50 hours of driving with either a parent, guardian, or driving instructor, ten of which must be at night.
 When you go to your driving test they will need a 50 hour affidavit which can be found on our rules and resources page.
-It must be notarized prior to taking your driving test.
 You will not be able to schedule your on the road test until you have completed the required 24 hours of classroom lessons (online link to the course and the 8 hours of behind the wheel, while a certificate from the driving school has put into the Driver Education System, your completion certificate.
-The course will consist of one of the following: To schedule private lessons or complete the Adult Abbreviated course, please complete the registration page and then call or text this number to schedule.
-Call 216-990-2334.

-• A 4-hour in-person or state-approved online course followed by 4 hours of behind-the-wheel training with a licensed instructor
+• A 24-hour in-person or state-approved online course followed by 8 hours of driving with a licensed driving Instructor, completes the course.
+Then you would contact us for any questions.

 Conviction of traffic offenses may result in the requirement of an Adult Remedial Program or a license suspension.
 Click here to learn more.